wp-plugins/humanstxt/readme.txt

 = Why isn't my humans.txt file modified? =

 This plugin does not modify or create a physical `humans.txt` file on your server, it serves it dynamically.
 If your site root contains a physical `humans.txt` file, this file will be shown to the visitor and the one from this plugin will be ignored.
-To use this plugin, please delete your physical `humans.txt`, but don't forget to migrate/backup it's contents.
+To use this plugin, please delete the physical `humans.txt` file on your server, but don't forget to migrate/backup it's contents.

 = Where is the humans.txt file located? =